Payment Options for Small Business: 5 Tips to Improve Security

 Think of encryption as an additional layer of protection that enhances online payment security and ensures confidential customer data remains private.
 Data encryption should be used on email platforms as well as your e-commerce website to secure small business payment options.

 Many small businesses don’t have the resources to educate and train their employees on the latest cybersecurity standards.
 A simple employee mistake, like unknowingly downloading malware or falling for a phishing scheme, can compromise your company and customers’ financial data.
-Keeping your staff educated on the most secure small business payment options can protect your company from financial and reputational risk.
+Keep your staff educated on the most secure payment options for small businesses, as they can protect your company from financial and reputational risk.

 Use these tips to improve online payment security in your company: